huttered40/cpr-perf-model/README.md

 Welcome!

-This repository hosts a software framework for high-dimensional performance modeling via low-rank tensor decomposition.
+This repository hosts a software framework for high-dimensional performance modeling via tensor completion.
-An application's modeling domain is discretized using multi-dimensional regular grids.
-Performance data sampled across this domain comprise tensors, elements of which represent sample means of measured performance of configurations mapped within corresponding grid-cells.
-Low-rank factorizations of these tensors are then used to predict the execution time of a given configuration.
+See our preprint for experimental studies: https://arxiv.org/abs/2210.10184

 This Python (v2.7) framework configures canonical-polyadic (CP) tensor decomposition models from provided performance data and leverages high-performance tensor computation software publically available within the Cyclops Tensor Framework.

-## Highlights
-This framework enables **user-directed discretization** of high-dimensional modeling domains.
-Our experiments have shown that mean-squared loss functions with logarithmic transformations to execution data are most accurate, efficient, and robust to roundoff error during model optimization.
-Our interface therefore is limited to this class of loss functions.
-See our preprint for experimental studies: https://arxiv.org/abs/2210.10184

 ## Build and Use
 Clone `https://github.com/navjo2323/ctf` and update `PYTHONPATH` to reference the `lib_python` subdirectory within the cloned directory.